Published :

 Last Updated :

 In November 2025, the UAE saw a novel transition in the rental market.
-The shift to flexible, monthly rental payments has been announced, in contrast to the previous system when tenants were mandated to pay rent in one to four checks.
+The shift to flexible, monthly rental payments has been announced, in contrast to the previous system when tenants were mandated to pay rent in one to four cheques.

-Besides, over the previous ten years, average rents jumped by 23.6%, according to sources.
+Over the previous ten years, average rents jumped by 23.6%, according to sources.
 Based on CBRE data, average residential rents in Dubai specifically rose 21.1% year over year (until June 2024).
 Rents in upscale villa and luxury neighborhoods have skyrocketed as a result of strong demand and scarce availability.

-But how will this narrative change impact the market in the future?
+But how will this narrative impact the market in the future?
 Let’s take a broader look into why it’s happening, the possible motivations behind it, and the potential effects for tenants, landlords, and the industry as a whole.

 An upfront cheque, as implemented in Dubai’s rental market, is a sizable upfront payment paid at the beginning of a lease agreement that covers several months or even the full year’s worth of rent.
 According to Dubai’s Law No. 26 of 2007, both parties must agree on the rent payment plan.
 The law defaults to four equal installments (i.e., quarterly) in the absence of an agreement.